OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (functionality: provide easy to use two-way communication between the Omega and MCU) -->

 The UART connection is used to provide two-way communication between the Omega and the ATmega MCU.
+The ATmega's serial port is connected to the Omega's **UART1** serial port.

+See the article on [Communicating with Serial Devices](#uart1) for more info.

 #### I2C